 Definition (or Categorical) Argument

-Your first Short Argument, due at noon on MON OCT 30, will make a definition or categorical argument essential to your Research Position Paper, which itself will be due before you know it.
+Your first Short Argument, due before class WED FEB 14, will make a definition or categorical argument essential to your Research Position Paper, which itself will be due before you know it.
 You’ll write three short papers in preparation for that longer assignment, each one proving something essential about your Research Argument.

-You’ll need to cite two sources for this first formal argument, which you may or may not already have described in your Proposal+5 Sources.
-You’ll produce a Works Cited for this those named sources.
+You’ll need to cite two sources for this first formal argument, which you may or may not already have described in your White Paper.
+You’ll produce a Works Cited for those named sources.
 Check the links you provide to be sure they lead back to a page we can all access (even if it’s the page in the databases that “launches” the actual document).

-I’ve posted a Model Works Cited and linked it to the A07: Definition Essay category and the Writing Help category.
+I’ve posted a Model Works Cited and linked it to the P02: Definition Essay category and the Writing Help category.

 How Can A Definition Be An Argument?